Sean1708/reFILE/README.rst

 reFILE should be available on the PyPI repository so installing should be as simple as::

-    $ pip3 install reFILE
+    $ pip install reFILE

 Alternatively you can clone the github repository and use setuptools, like so::

     $ git clone https://github.com/Sean1708/reFILE.git
-    $ python3 setup.py install
+    $ python setup.py install

-reFILE uses the Pathlib module so is only available for Python 3.
+reFILE uses the pathlib module which only has tentative support for Python 2.
+For this reason, it is reccomended that you use Python 3 to download reFILE.
+Having said this, however, reFILE should still work on Python 2 installations.

 -------------